 ?
 Road Trip Planning Tip #10 – Music is a great start, but a big cross country road trip or other long-time behind the wheel is perfect for listening to things like books on tape, language courses, or podcasts.

 ?
 My Favorite Podcasts – Those long hours of driving are perfect for tuning into some interesting podcasts and conversations.

 In between destinations, you should be sure to keep your eyes out for strange roadside attractions which are all over the country.
 It offers a good chance to stretch your legs and see something you might not otherwise get to see.

 If you have kids, you should plan on bringing old school forms of entertainment like road trip games rather than relying on screen time to keep them occupied.

 During your downtime, plan on doing hikes in national parks in order to get some exercise, and take a look at my tips about how to exercise while traveling for the type of things you can do pretty much anywhere, whether you’re at a rest area, hotel, or campground, that way you don’t return looking like the marshmallow man.

 Yes, it is also totally possible to take a road trip beyond the United States, and I don’t just mean Canada!
 This might not be everyone’s cup of tea, but it should get your mind thinking about all sorts of incredible possibilities when it comes to the open road.

-👉 Drive a Motorcycle Across Continents – Maybe the open air and two wheels is more your style?
-Check out this interview with Ben about how he drove his motorcycle all the way across Latin America, and was part of what inspired me to go out there and do it myself except by truck.
+?
+Drive a Motorcycle Across Continents – Maybe the open air and two wheels are more your style?
+Check out this interview with Ben about how he drove his motorcycle all the way across Latin America and was part of what inspired me to go out there and do it myself except by truck.